ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 ANSIBLE_METADATA block
 ======================

-After the shebang, the copyright, and the license, your module file should contain an ``ANSIBLE_METADATA`` section.
+After the shebang, the coding, the copyright, and the license, your module file should contain an ``ANSIBLE_METADATA`` section.
 This section provides information about the module for use by other tools.
 For new modules, the following block can be simply added into your module:

 .. code-block:: python